Youngermaster/Flutter-React-Native-MQTT/README.md

 # Flutter React Native MQTT

-A project to store some client side apps to intereact with a MQTT Broker.
+A project to store some client side apps to intereact with MQTT Brokers and Kafka.

 ## RabbitMQ